Mtg2code/RISC-V-BASED-MYTH/README.md

 ---

-## Simplification and Usage of tools
+## Tools and Purpose to Understand Basics

 | Tool                        | Purpose                           |
 | --------------------------- | --------------------------------- |